Pokes303/WUPDownloader/README.md

 ### Home Menu
 Move the folder to (SD:/install/) and install it with WUPInstaller\
 Run it from the HOME Menu (With a CFW)

+# Changelog
+### 1.0 [22 Sep.
+2019]
+- Initial release

+### 1.1 [6 Oct.
+2019]
+- Added download speed
+- (Channel ver.)
+Fixed crash while trying to exit to HOME Menu
+- (Channel ver.)
+Now you can place the app on the background process
+- Fixed a bug where you cannot write an space on SWKBD
+- Updated download size to be showed as "B", "Kb" or "Mb"
+- Some other fixes

 # Building
 1. On Linux/WSL, download and install WUT from devkitPRO's github [https://github.com/devkitPro/wut]